MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 - GOB160
 - MET150
 ms.assetid: e1b3963c-7c6c-4694-9f2f-fb8005d9ef12
-description: Learn how to use OneDrive sync reports to get insights and take action on sync app adoption and health.
+description: Learn how to use the OneDrive sync health dashboard to proactively monitor OneDrive health, devices, and usage across an organization.
 ---

 # OneDrive sync reports in the Apps Admin Center

-The new OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) provides IT admins with actionable insights about the OneDrive sync app.
-For small businesses to large enterprises, the dashboard is the single place to get information and take action on sync app adoption and health.
+The OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) tracks the health of your sync app devices to provide you with actionable reporting insights on OneDrive usage across your organization.
+Using sync reports, you can proactively track relevant health errors and advisories, check the sync status and app version of individual devices, and monitor Known Folder Move roll out.

 >[!IMPORTANT]
 > This feature is in preview and isn't available to everyone.
 Review the requirements to determine eligibility.

-From the Sync health dashboard, admins can check the sync status and sync app version of individual devices, monitor Known Folder Move roll out, and track sync errors.
-The insights range from a high-level executive summary to a drill-down of sync status per device, to be used in various administrative scenarios.
+The health insights range from a high-level executive summary to a comprehensive view of sync status per device, allowing you to quickly identify and resolve common issues while improving user experience.

+Having more visibility into what’s happening with sync can help you proactively educate users while increasing OneDrive adoption.

 ## Requirements